sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/code_graph_context.md

 ### Configuring embeddings

-> NOTE: By default, there is no embedding policy created to allow admins to choose which code is sent to a
+> NOTE: By default, there are no embeddings created.
+Admins must choose which code is sent to the
 > third party LLM for embedding (currently OpenAI).
-Once Sourcegraph can provide our own embeddings, all
+Once Sourcegraph provides first party embeddings,
-> instances will automatically get a default policy which embeds all repositories.
+> embeddings will be enabled for all repositories by default.

 Embeddings are automatically enabled and configured once [Cody is enabled](../quickstart.md).
 You can also [use third-party embeddings provider directly](#using-a-third-party-embeddings-provider-directly) for embeddings.